junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Chesapeake Bay Accountability and Recovery Act of 2013”.
+This Act may be cited as the “Chesapeake Bay Accountability and Recovery Act of 2014”.

 ## § 2.
 Definitions

 In this Act:

-- **(1)** *Adaptive management* The term adaptive management means a type of natural resource management in which project and program decisions are made as part of an ongoing science-based process that—
-  - **(A)** includes testing, monitoring, and evaluating applied strategies and incorporating new knowledge into programs and restoration activities that are based on scientific findings and the needs of society; and
-  - **(B)** uses the results of activities described in subparagraph (A) to modify management policies, strategies, practices, programs, and restoration activities.
-- **(2)** *Administrator* The term Administrator means the Administrator of the Environmental Protection Agency.
+- **(1)** *Administrator* The term Administrator means the Administrator of the Environmental Protection Agency.
-- **(3)** *Chesapeake Bay State* The term Chesapeake Bay State or State mean any of—
+- **(2)** *Chesapeake Bay State* The term Chesapeake Bay State or State means any of—
   - **(A)** the States of Maryland, West Virginia, Delaware, and New York;
   - **(B)** the Commonwealths of Virginia and Pennsylvania; and
   - **(C)** the District of Columbia.
-- **(4)** *Chesapeake Bay watershed* The term Chesapeake Bay watershed means the Chesapeake Bay and the geographic area within the Chesapeake Bay States, consisting of 36 tributary basins, through which precipitation drains into the Chesapeake Bay, as determined by the Secretary of the Interior.
+- **(3)** *Chesapeake Bay watershed* The term Chesapeake Bay watershed means all tributaries, backwaters, and side channels, including watersheds, draining into the Chesapeake Bay.
-- **(5)** *Chesapeake Executive Council* The term Chesapeake Executive Council has the meaning given the term by section 307 of the National Oceanic and Atmospheric Administration Authorization Act of 1992 (15 U.S.C.
-1511d).
+- **(4)** *Chesapeake Executive Council* The term Chesapeake Executive Council has the meaning given the term by section 117(a) of the Federal Water Pollution Control Act (33 U.S.C.
+1267(a)).
-- **(6)** *Chief executive* The term chief executive means, in the case of a State or Commonwealth, the Governor of the State or Commonwealth and, in the case of the District of Columbia, the Mayor of the District of Columbia.
+- **(5)** *Chief executive* The term chief executive means, in the case of a State or Commonwealth, the Governor of the State or Commonwealth and, in the case of the District of Columbia, the Mayor of the District of Columbia.
-- **(7)** *Director* The term Director means the Director of the Office of Management and Budget.
+- **(6)** *Director* The term Director means the Director of the Office of Management and Budget.
-- **(8)** *Restoration activities*
+- **(7)** *Federal restoration activity*
-  - **(A)** *In general* The term restoration activity means any Federal or State program or project that directly or indirectly protects, conserves, or restores living resources, habitat, water resources, or water quality in the Chesapeake Bay watershed, including programs or projects that promote responsible land use, stewardship, and community engagement in the Chesapeake Bay watershed.
+  - **(A)** *In general* The term Federal restoration activity means a Federal program or project carried out under Federal authority in existence as of the date of enactment of this Act with the express intent to directly protect, conserve, or restore living resources, habitat, water resources, or water quality in the Chesapeake Bay watershed, including programs or projects that provide financial and technical assistance to promote responsible land use, stewardship, and community engagement in the Chesapeake Bay watershed.
-  - **(B)** *Inclusions* The term restoration activity includes any one or more of the following:
+  - **(B)** *Categorization* Federal restoration activities may be categorized as follows:
     - **(i)** Physical restoration.
     - **(ii)** Planning.
     - **(iii)** Feasibility studies.
     - **(iv)** Scientific research.
     - **(v)** Monitoring.
     - **(vi)** Education.
+    - **(vii)** Infrastructure development.
+- **(8)** *State restoration activity*
+  - **(A)** *In general* The term State restoration activity means any State program or project carried out under State authority that directly or indirectly protect, conserve, or restore living resources, habitat, water resources, or water quality in the Chesapeake Bay watershed, including programs or projects that promote responsible land use, stewardship, and community engagement in the Chesapeake Bay watershed.
+  - **(B)** *Categorization* State restoration activities may be categorized as follows:
+    - **(i)** Physical restoration.
+    - **(ii)** Planning.
+    - **(iii)** Feasibility studies.
+    - **(iv)** Scientific research.
+    - **(v)** Monitoring.
+    - **(vi)** Education.
-    - **(vii)** Infrastructure Development.
+    - **(vii)** Infrastructure development.

 ## § 3.
-Chesapeake Bay Crosscut Budget
+Chesapeake Bay crosscut budget

-- **(a)** *Crosscut Budget* The Director, in consultation with the Chesapeake Executive Council, the chief executive of each Chesapeake Bay State, and the Chesapeake Bay Commission, shall annually submit to Congress a financial report containing—
+- **(a)** *In general* The Director, in consultation with the Chesapeake Executive Council, the chief executive of each Chesapeake Bay State, and the Chesapeake Bay Commission, shall submit to Congress a financial report containing—
-  - **(1)** an interagency crosscut budget that displays—
+  - **(1)** an interagency crosscut budget that displays, as applicable—
-    - **(A)** the proposed funding for any Federal restoration activity to be carried out in the succeeding fiscal year, including any planned interagency or intra-agency transfer, for each Federal agency that carries out restoration activities;
+    - **(A)** the proposed funding for any Federal restoration activity to be carried out in the succeeding fiscal year, including any planned interagency or intra-agency transfer, for each of the Federal agencies that carry out restoration activities;
     - **(B)** to the extent that information is available, the estimated funding for any State restoration activity to be carried out in the succeeding fiscal year;
-    - **(C)** all expenditures for Federal restoration activities from the preceding 2 fiscal years, the current fiscal year, and the succeeding fiscal year; and
+    - **(C)** all expenditures for Federal restoration activities from the preceding 2 fiscal years, the current fiscal year, and the succeeding fiscal year;
-    - **(D)** all expenditures, to the extent that information is available, for State restoration activities during the equivalent time period described in subparagraph (C);
+    - **(D)** all expenditures, to the extent that information is available, for State restoration activities during the equivalent time period described in subparagraph (C); and
+    - **(E)** a section that identifies and evaluates, based on need and appropriateness, specific opportunities to consolidate similar programs and activities within the budget and recommendations to Congress for legislative action to streamline, consolidate, or eliminate similar programs and activities within the budget;
   - **(2)** a detailed accounting of all funds received and obligated by each Federal agency for restoration activities during the current and preceding fiscal years, including the identification of funds that were transferred to a Chesapeake Bay State for restoration activities;
   - **(3)** to the extent that information is available, a detailed accounting from each State of all funds received and obligated from a Federal agency for restoration activities during the current and preceding fiscal years; and
   - **(4)** a description of each of the proposed Federal and State restoration activities to be carried out in the succeeding fiscal year (corresponding to those activities listed in subparagraphs (A) and (B) of paragraph (1)), including—